Hôtel du Cap

-The Hôtel du Cap-Eden-Roc is a resort hotel in Antibes on the French Riviera.
-Built in 1869 as a private mansion, it opened as a hotel in 1889.
+The Hôtel du Cap-Eden-Roc or simply Hôtel du Cap is a resort hotel in Antibes on the French Riviera.
+Opened in 1870 as a private mansion under the name Villa Soleil, it became a hotel in 1889.

 History

 The founder of France's Le Figaro newspaper, Hippolyte de Villemessant, built the Villa Soleil in 1869 for writers seeking inspiration.
 In 1887, Italian hotelier Antoine Sella bought the property, and opened the Grand Hôtel du Cap in 1889.

-In 1914, the Eden Roc pavillon was built 400 yards away from the main hotel.
+In 1914, the Eden Roc pavilion (event space) was built 400 yards away from the main hotel.
 Gerald and Sara Murphy, a young American couple who had expatriated to France in the 1920s, once rented the hotel for an entire summer, a unique event for the era as the French Riviera was not a summer destination at the time, but a winter escape for the wealthy.
 With the Murphys came many writers and artists of the Lost Generation, including F. Scott Fitzgerald and Ernest Hemingway.
 Fitzgerald immortalized it as the Hôtel des Etrangers in Tender Is the Night.
 Marc Chagall made sketches in one of the shady beachside cabanas after their construction in the 1960s.

+In 1931, when Antoine (Antonio) Sella died, the running of the hotel passed to his son André (Andrea) who developed the hotel to a new level.
 The Kennedy family summered here in 1938 when John F. Kennedy was 21 years old.
 Guests included Marlene Dietrich, Orson Welles, the Duke and Duchess of Windsor, Winston Churchill and Charles De Gaulle.
 Elizabeth Taylor and Richard Burton conducted an affair and honeymooned there.
 The hotel has traditionally been a particular favourite of film stars, especially during the annual Cannes Film Festival.

-Rudolf August Oetker, a German industrialist, and his wife Maja von Malaisé first spotted the mansion while sailing on the Côte d'Azur in 1964; they bought the hotel five years later.
+In 1964, Rudolf August Oetker, a German industrialist, and his wife Maja von Malaisé first spotted the mansion while sailing on the Côte d'Azur in 1964; they bought the hotel five years later after the death of André Sella.